romanofoti/ds_blog/_posts/2017-1-23-papers_retraction_analysis.md

  - The top 8 authors by retraction count make up 6 independent clusters
  - The first, second and fourth author by retraction count make up (and dominate!) one cluster, which is not that big overall
- - The cluster belongning to the 7th top author is the overall bigger one
+ - The cluster belonging to the 7th top author is the overall biggest one

 #### Filtering out edges among minor authors